debug45/PermissionWizard/README.md

 }
 ```

-Unfortunately the ability to work with certain permission types is limited by system API.
-For example you can check the current status of a local network permission by requesting it only.
+Unfortunately, the ability to work with certain permission types is limited by default system API.
+For example, you can check the current status of a local network permission by requesting it only.

 ### Info.plist

-Please keep in mind that to work with each permission Apple requires you to add corresponding string to your `Info.plist` that describes purpose for which you are requesting access. **PermissionWizard** can help you to find the name of a necessary key:
+For each permission type you are using, Apple requires to add the corresponding string to your `Info.plist` that describes a purpose of your access requests. **PermissionWizard** can help you to find the name of a necessary plist key:

 ```swift
 Permission.faceID.usageDescriptionPlistKey // NSFaceIDUsageDescription